-In the opinion of the governors, the College complies with all the provisions of the Code in so far and it has complied throughout the year ended 31 July 2019.
+In the opinion of the governors, the College complies with all the provisions of the Code in so far and it has complied throughout the year ended 31 July 2020.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by formally adopted.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which has been formally adopted.

-also the Trustees for the purposes of the Charities Act 2011, confirm that they have had due regard for the the required statements appear elsewhere in these
+The College is an exempt charity within the meaning of Part 3 of the Charities Act 2011.
+The Governors, who are also the Trustees for the purposes of the Charities Act 2011, confirm that they have had due regard for the Charity Commission's guidance on public benefit and that the required statements appear elsewhere in these financial statements.